S$^4$ST: A Strong, Self-transferable, faSt, and Simple Scale Transformation for Transferable Targeted Attack: Experiments

+We evaluate S$^4$ST's transferability across diverse natural image scenarios to validate its dataset- and task-agnostic nature.
+By directly transferring AEs crafted on an ImageNet-trained ResNet-50 to commercial APIs, VLMs, and dense prediction models without task-specific adaptation, we demonstrate S$^4$ST captures universal semantic features that transcend varying architectures, training distributions, and learning paradigms.

-\subsection{Transferring Against Real-World API}
+\subsubsection{Transferring Against Real-World API}

-Evaluation against the commercially deployed models in the real world is performed to verify the practicality of our method.
-We follow the quantitative evaluation setting of \cite{zhao2023minimizing} to perform transfer attacks on 5 labels over 100 images against 3 commercial APIs including the Google Cloud Vision (label detection)\footnote{\url{https://cloud.google.com/vision/docs/labels}}, Azure (image tagging)\footnote{\url{https://portal.vision.cognitive.azure.com/demo/generic-image-tagging}}, and Buidu (advanced image recognition)\footnote{\url{https://cloud.baidu.com/product/imagerecognition/general}}. tSuc here is measured if the target label appears in the predicted label list of the APIs.
-Additionally, to prevent the scenario where the label set of the remote model does not include the target label, we first test the clean samples of the target label and select the high-frequency predicted labels returned by the APIs as semantically similar labels, as clarified in Table \ref{apis_labels}.
+Following \cite{zhao2023minimizing}, we attack Google Cloud Vision\footnote{\url{https://cloud.google.com/vision/docs/labels}}, Azure\footnote{\url{https://portal.vision.cognitive.azure.com/demo/generic-image-tagging}}, and Baidu\footnote{\url{https://cloud.baidu.com/product/imagerecognition/general}} APIs using 5 target labels across 100 images (500 AEs per API).
+An attack succeeds if the API's returned labels include the exact target or pre-defined semantic equivalents (Table \ref{apis_labels}).
+As a negative control, we evaluate the success rate using clean images under the same protocol for Baidu; the baseline success rate is $0\%$, confirming that the observed tSuc is explicitly driven by our adversarial perturbations.

-Table \ref{apis} presents the quantitative results.
-Our method achieves superior performance over the SOTA data-reliant approach SASD-WS \cite{Wu_2024_CVPR} by 1.3\% (69.6\% average tSuc) when using a single ResNet-50 surrogate model while employing ensemble surrogates further elevates the average tSuc to 91.7\%.
+Using a single ResNet-50, S$^{4}$ST achieves 69.6\% average tSuc, outperforming the data-reliant SoTA SASD-WS \cite{Wu_2024_CVPR} by 1.3\%.
+Employing surrogate ensembles further elevates tSuc to 91.7\%.
 Fig. \ref{apiins} provides several examples obtained from these APIs, demonstrating that targeted AEs can induce high-confidence erroneous predictions toward the target class.
-These results demonstrate that our S$^{4}$ST-empowered attacks hold significant potential not only for evaluating model vulnerabilities under unknown training data distributions and data processing pipelines but also for safeguarding against malicious exploitation of AI models in applications such as CAPTCHA systems.
+These results demonstrate that our S$^{4}$ST-empowered attacks hold significant potential for evaluating model vulnerabilities under unknown training distributions and data processing pipelines.